 Limit for Long-Term

 Investments are

-unchanged for 2021/22.
+unchanged for 2022/23.

-These limits were not
+These limits, once again,

-used in 2020/21 but are
+were un-utilised during

-retained to allow
+2021/22 but are retained

-flexibility for placing
+to allow flexibility for

-offset deposits as part of
+placing offset deposits

-a LOBO risk mitigation
+as part of a LOBO risk

-transaction known as
+mitigation transaction

-'Defeasement' should an
+known as 'Defeasement'

-opportunity present
+should an opportunity

-itself.
+present itself.